Bkrendan12/Regex-Tutorial/gist-template.md

 some popular examples of flags include:

 ```
-- Ignore Casing "/i" Makes an expression search case-insensitive.
+- Ignore Casing "/i" makes an expression search case-insensitive.

-- Global "/g" Makes an expression search for all occurrences.
+- Global "/g" makes an expression search for all occurrences.

-- Dot All "/s" Makes the wild-character "." match new lines as well.
+- Dot All "/s" makes the wild-character "." match new lines as well.

-- Multiline "/m" Makes the boundary characters "^" and "$" match
+- Multiline "/m" makes the boundary characters "^" and "$" match
   the beginning and ending of every single line instead of the beginning
   and ending of the whole string.
 ```